anamayagarodia/linear_regression/README.md

-# linear_regression_machine_learning
+# linear_regression

-A simple try at making a simple machine learning regression line algorithm that learns and updates as new values are added to the database.
+A simple try at making a simple line regression algorithm that learns and updates as new values are added to the database.